Traditional Knowledge Circle

 We are a group of respected Yukon First Nation elders who provide advice to the Yukon Land Use Planning Council on land and water relationship planning in the Yukon.

 Most of the current TK Circle.
-Back row, left to right: Gary Darbyshire, Shirlee Frost, Roland Peter, Carl Sidney (Chair).
-Crouching: Hammond Dick.
-Not pictured: Angie Joseph-Rear
+Back row, left to right: Gary Darbyshire, Carl Sidney (Chair), Roland Peter, Franklin Patterson Jr. Crouching: Hammond Dick, Shirlee Frost.
+Inset: Angie Joseph-Rear.
+Not pictured: Colleen James.

 What We Do